-These six tutorials provide an introduction to MANRS, including the four Actions all network operators should implement to improve both the Internet’s routing security and their own network’s operational efficiency.
+These six tutorials targeted at future participants in the MANRS for Network Operators Program provide an introduction to MANRS, including the four Actions all network operators should implement to improve both the Internet’s routing security and their own network’s operational efficiency.

 Who Should Take These Tutorials?